-Former Swansea City defender Kevin Austin has been diagnosed with cancer - but dismissed social media reports the illness was terminal link.
+Former Swansea City defender Kevin Austin has been diagnosed with cancer - but dismissed social media reports the illness was terminal.

-"They are fantastic fans - and all the clubs I have played for link.
+"They are fantastic fans - and all the clubs I have played for.

 Austin began his Football League career with Leyton Orient having moved from non-league side Saffron Walden Town in 1993.

 He made more than 100 appearances for both the Os and Lincoln, who he joined in 1996 and helped win promotion from the Third Division.

 He spent time at Barnsley, Brentford, Cambridge and Bristol Rovers but it was at Swansea where he had his most successful period after signing in 2004, winning two promotions in four years as well as the Football League Trophy.